Azure/portaldocs/portal-sdk/generated/msportalfx-test.md

 1. write credentials to the windows credential manager

 ```
-    cmdkey /generic:msportalfx-test/johndoe@outlook.com/signInPassword /user:johndoe@outlook.com /pass:somePassword
+    cmdkey /generic:microsoft-azureportal-test/johndoe@outlook.com/signInPassword /user:johndoe@outlook.com /pass:somePassword
 ```

 Remember to replace "mycloudservice" with the dns name of your actual cloud service.

-In this test we start by importing the **MsPortalFx-Test** module.
+In this test we start by importing the **@microsoft/azureportal-test** module.
 Then the credentials are specified for the user that will sign in to the Portal.
 These should be the credentials of a user that already has an active Azure subscription.

 After that we can use the Portal object to drive a test scenario that opens the Cloud Services Browse blade, filters the list of cloud services, checks that the grid has only one row after the filter, selects the only row and waits for the correct blade to open.
 Finally, the call to quit() closes the browser.

-<a name="msportalfx-test-getting-started-add-the-configuration"></a>
+<a name="microsoft-azureportal-test-getting-started-add-the-configuration"></a>
 ### Add the configuration

 Create a file named **config.json** next to portaltests.ts.
 Paste this in the file: